Scan Talk # 3 – Not all glass negatives are equal

 • The “master copy” (created in step 4)

-While the master copy is technically a glass negative (and still of much higher quality than a rasterized image) it still is a dervative work, a copy.
+While the master copy is technically a glass negative (and still of much higher quality than a rasterized image) it still is a derivative work, a copy, a reproduction.
 It is NOT the original image.
 Yet, these glass negative plates are sold as “glass negatives” as well.
 Again, I am not blaming the vendors, because the term is technically correct.
 It is a glass negative.
-But the quality does not remotely reach the quality of an original glass negative from step 1.
+But the quality usually does not reach the quality of the original glass negative from step 1.

-That’s why you should be looking for an original glass negative, i.e. the glass plate that has been used in the camera to capture the image at the time of shooting.
+That’s why you should be looking for original glass negatives, i.e. the glass plates that were used in the camera to capture the images at the time of shooting.
 These images are closest to what the photographer had in mind when shooting the image.
-They have highest quality and do not show any edits or “improvements” – they are “as is”, often damaged (at the edges), maybe not perfectly illuminated, and have aged over time.
+They have highest quality and do not show any edits or “improvements” – they are “as is”, often damaged (at the edges), maybe not perfectly illuminated, and they may have aged over time.
 But this can be corrected as needed/wanted.

 Here is a summary to help you distinguish original glass negative plates from derivative glass negative plates: